akkabin/vamp-dist/docs/build.md

 # About building

+Creating packages for multiple platforms is made possible through the use of the sbt native packager plugin.

+For more details, see: http://www.scala-sbt.org/sbt-native-packager/gettingstarted.html Lots of examples on how to use this plugin: https://github.com/muuki88/sbt-native-packager-examples

 ## Prerequisites

-You need at least Java 8 installed on your machine, to create the universal zip packages.
+You need at least git, Java 8 & sbt installed on your machine, to create the universal zip packages.
-For the docker image, you'll need to have docker (boot2docker) installed.
+For the docker image, you'll also need to have docker (boot2docker) installed.

 The Linux packages can only be build on a machine with the correct package manager.
 In effect, you'll need a debian flavor machine to create .deb packages and a Red Hat flavor machine to create .rpm packages.

-**Debian / Ubuntu**

 ## Preparing the build

-Start by cloning the vamp-dist repository
+Start by cloning the vamp-dist repository  on the machine you'll use for building the package(s).

 ```bash
 git clone https://github.com/magneticio/vamp-dist.git
 cd vamp-dist
 ```

 To create a distributables for an application, first `cd` to the application directory.
 The available directories are:
 - cli